Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 I know you are very excited to show the world your new blog, but it’s important to set it up properly before you start telling your peers.
 Make sure you cover the following:

 - About Page – Let your potential readers know more about you and how you can help them with what they are searching for.
 This is the perfect time to sell yourself and start building a relationship.
 Click here to learn more about building your about page.

 - Affiliate Disclaimer – Similar to the above policies, you should also let your readers know that the links you provide them with may contain affiliate links that allow you to earn a commission.

 - Contact Page – Give your readers a way to reach you if they have any questions, comments, or concerns.

 - Responsive Theme – User experience should be your #1 priority.
-There are many themes for you to choose from, some are free and some costs’ money.
+There are many themes for you to choose from, some are free and some cost money.

-- Google Analytic – Track your visitors (not stalking) to see where your traffic is coming from.
+- Google Analytics – Track your visitors (not stalking) to see where your traffic is coming from.
 This is very important if you want to know if your marketing strategies are working.
-Click here to learn how to set up your Google Analytic with my step-by-step guide.
+Click here to learn how to set up your Google Analytics with my step-by-step guide.

 Day #3: Produce Content Consistently